ralekseenkov/calspeed-karting-points/README.md

 calspeed-karting-points
 =======================

-It's an application for calculating points for Calspeed Super Series (http://www.calspeedkarting.com/)
+Application for calculating points for Calspeed Super Series (http://www.calspeedkarting.com/)

+The code is licensed under GPLv2

 Main features:
 - Frontend for the drivers